IRS Forms

 Step Purpose What You Send How You Send It Decision Window

-Part I, Preclearance Confirm eligibility and timeliness with CI Identifiers, years, categories, entities, prior contacts Fax to 844‑253‑5613 per current IRS page, IRM also notes mail CI issues preclearance or denial
+Part I, Preclearance Confirm eligibility and timeliness with CI Identifiers, years, categories, entities, prior contacts Fax to 844‑253‑5613 per current IRS page; mailing not a valid path per IRM 9.5.11.9 CI issues preclearance or denial

 Part II, Application Full narrative and documents for preliminary acceptance Detailed narrative, returns or drafts, statements, digital‑asset schedules, certifications Electronic submission per IRS instructions after preclearance CI issues Preliminary Acceptance and routes to civil exam